- This event has passed.

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, refreshments and welcome dinner Monday evening.
-Self-catering facilities are available in the accommodation.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner and refreshments.
 Accommodation is multiple occupancy (max 3- 4 people) single sex en-suite rooms.

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.